guaxinimgames/Html-Video--Local-Subtitle/README.md

 # Html Video Local Subtitle

-Now you can insert subtitle to your html5 videos without a server
+Now you can insert subtitle to your html5 videos without a server (domain or apache)